-.1401 PURPOSE
+.3001 PURPOSE

-The purpose of this policy is to establish the rules and expectations for Correctional Case Management and Correctional Counseling for inmates housed in a NC Department of Public Safety Prison Facility.
+The purpose of this policy is to establish the rules and expectations for Correctional Case Management and Correctional Counseling for offenders housed in a NC Department of Public Safety Prison Facility.
 Also, the purpose is to provide direction and the expectations for the delivery of effective and efficient case management.

-.1402 POLICY
+.3002 POLICY

-It is the policy of the Prisons Section and Rehabilitative Programs and Services that each inmate receives services based on the needs identified in the inmate's Risk/Needs Assessment (RNA).
-Inmates that have not been assessed by the RNA will receive services based on their case management assessment and plan.
-Also, each inmate will be provided correctional guidance and counseling as needed by their designated case manager.
+It is the policy of the Prisons Section and Rehabilitative Programs and Services that each offender receives services based on the needs identified in the offender's Risk/Needs Assessment (RNA).
+Offenders that have not been assessed by the RNA will receive services based on their case management assessment and plan.
+Also, each offender will be provided correctional guidance and counseling as needed by their designated case manager.
 Correctional Case Management must include the following:

-- (1) Planning, coordinating and facilitating the delivery of programs and services to each inmate during their period of incarceration and for their return to the community. - (2) Encouraging inmates to maintain positive behavior and personal accountability to achieve their goals and to eliminate disruption in the prison environment. - (3) A comprehensive case plan to address all areas where needs have been identified. - (4) Facility-approved incentives and consequences as relevant for individualized case plan participation and progression. - On-going correctional counseling and engagement in jobs, programs, activities and services relevant to each specific case for long-term inmates and Lifers not preparing for re-entry into society. - (a) The case management process is dependent upon an assessment of each inmate to determine the focus of services to be provided during confinement.
-The services provided are designed to promote the greatest opportunity for positive change and aide in making a successful transition back to the community. - (b) Each prison facility will designate a primary and a secondary Disability Case Manager (DCM).
-The DCM will provide case management services for the disabled inmates.
-The disabled inmates will include inmates with developmental disabilities, inmates enrolled in the Exceptional Students Program and other inmates who are otherwise disabled under the American with Disabilities Act.
-DCM should not be frequently changed as the DCM must be trained and experienced in providing case management services for the disabled population.
+- (1) Planning, coordinating and facilitating the delivery of programs and services to each offender during their period of incarceration and for their return to the community. - (2) Encouraging offenders to maintain positive behavior and personal accountability to achieve their goals and to eliminate disruption in the prison environment. - (3) A comprehensive case plan to address all areas where needs have been identified. - (4) Facility-approved incentives and consequences as relevant for individualized case plan participation and progression. - (5) On-going correctional counseling and engagement in jobs, programs, activities and services relevant to each specific case for long-term offenders and Lifers not preparing for re-entry into society. - (a) The case management process is dependent upon an assessment of each offender to determine the focus of services to be provided during confinement.
+The services provided are designed to promote the greatest opportunity for positive change and aide in making a successful transition back to the community.

-- (c) Limited case management is provided to offenders that are committed under the 90 Day Confinement in Response to Violation (CRV) and 3-Month Post-Release Re-imprisonment (PR3). - (d) The process of correctional counseling is intended to motivate and encourage the inmate to change by helping them to recognize and address thinking, behaviors and actions that have led to criminal behavior through their participation in programs and services.
-The goal is to lead inmates to an increased awareness of the self-destructive nature of their behavior and of alternative behavior choices.
+- (b) Each prison facility will designate a primary and a secondary Disability Case Manager (DCM).
+The DCM will provide case management services for the disabled offenders.
+The disabled offenders will include offenders with developmental disabilities, offenders enrolled in the Exceptional Students Program and other offenders who are otherwise disabled under the Americans with Disabilities Act (ADA).
+To the extent possible, DCM should not be frequently changed as the DCM must be trained and experienced in providing case management services for the disabled population. - (c) Limited case management is provided to offenders that are committed under the 90 Day Confinement in Response to Violation (CRV) and 3-Month Post-Release Reimprisonment (PR3). - (d) The process of correctional counseling is intended to motivate and encourage the offender to Change through participation in programs and services, thereby by helping them to recognize and address thinking, behaviors and actions that have led to criminal behavior through their participation in programs and services.
+The goal is to lead offenders to an increased awareness of the self-destructive nature of their behavior and of alternative behavior choices.

-.1403 DESCRIPTIONS AND EXPECTED CASE MANAGEMENT PRACTICES
+.3003 DESCRIPTIONS AND EXPECTED CASE MANAGEMENT PRACTICES